 Web browser user names and passwords

-With OSForensics you can recovery browser passwords from IE, Firefox and Chrome.
-This can be done on the live machine or from an image of harddrive.
+With OSForensics you can recovery browser passwords from Chrome, Edge, IE, Firefox, and Opera.
+This can be done on the live machine or from an image of a harddrive.
 Data recovered includes, the URL of the website (usually HTTPS), the login username, the site's password, the browser used to access the site & the Window's user name.
 Blacklisted URLs are also reported, showing the user has visited the site but elected not to store a password in the browser.